Keep reading for more details regarding:

 How to Open an Account at an NSW Bookmaker

 Joining a new NSW sportsbook couldn’t be easier.
-The process is mostly automated and only differs in small details at different New South Wales bookies.
+The process is mostly automated and only differs in small details at New South Wales bookies.
 You can easily register at a betting site from your desktop or mobile phone – the process is virtually the same.

 Step 1: Choose an NSW Betting Site